NixOS/rfcs/rfcs/0145-doc-strings.md

 ## Documentation generators

 Generating documentation from doc-comments is still a challenge.
-If we'd like the fully automated approach, we definetly need something that can also evaluate nix expressions.
+If we'd like the fully automated approach, we definitely need something that can also evaluate nix expressions.
 (We have such a module in `tvix` which needs to be investigated more here)

 Alternatively we can use the future nixdoc together with a static `map.json` that contains the scope for every discovery file/path in nixpkgs.